Note: all bus fares increased again from 1 January 2025, see fare increases. This page reflects the new fare structure.

 Multi-journey tickets

 Cornwall All Day: this ticket enables the passenger to travel on an unlimited number of journeys with any operator(s) across Cornwall for one day.
-The price for an adult is £7, for under 19s, it is £4.50.
+The price for an adult, from 1 January 2025 is £8.00, for under 19s, it is £6.00.
 The ticket can be purchased from the driver, or through a bus operator app.
 Adults can take advantage of this price using tap and cap (if an U19 uses tap and cap, they will be charged the adult fare - the system cannot differentiate between an adult or U19).
 See the page on tap and cap that explains how the maximum charge is applied to the journeys that you make.

 Cornwall All Week: this ticket enables the passenger to travel on an unlimited number of journeys with any operator(s) across Cornwall for one week, i.e. 7 consecutive days.
-The price for an adult is £25, for under 19s, it is £15.00.
+The price for an adult, from 1 January is £32.00, for under 19s, it is £24.00.
 The ticket can be purchased from the driver, or through a bus operator app.
 Adults can take advantage of this price using tap and cap (if an U19 uses tap and cap, they will be charged the adult fare - the system cannot differentiate between an adult or U19).
 See the page on tap and cap that explains how the maximum charge is applied.

-Cornwall All Day and All Week family tickets: a family ticket entitles 2 adults plus an unlimited number of children to travel on one ticket across Cornwall for £15 for All Day or £50 for All Week.
+Cornwall All Day family tickets: a family ticket entitles 2 adults plus an unlimited number of children (in this case, children are classified as under 16) to travel on one ticket across Cornwall for £16.
 These tickets can be purchased from the driver or through a bus operator app.

 Town Zones